Ferndale, Michigan: LGBT population

 The 1980s and 1990s saw the growth of the LGBT population in Ferndale, coinciding with a migration from neighborhoods in Detroit to communities north along Woodward Avenue, including Royal Oak, Pleasant Ridge and others.
 In 1999, a proposed non-discrimination ordinance was introduced in Ferndale, but was defeated.
 The Motor City Pride festival moved to Ferndale from Royal Oak in 2001.
-In 2006 the city passed an anti-discrimination ordinance protecting LGBT people from discrimination in public accommodations, housing, and business, with 70% in favor and 30% in opposition.
+In 2006, the city passed an anti-discrimination ordinance protecting LGBT people from discrimination in public accommodations, housing, and business, with 70% in favor and 30% in opposition.
 Affirmations, a 17000 sqft LGBT community center in Downtown Ferndale, opened its new, expanded building on Sunday June 3, 2007, the same year the city elected the first openly gay mayor in Michigan.
 In 2011, Motor City Pride moved to Detroit's Hart Plaza.
 Ferndale Pride was started that year.

-Media

-Ferndale has a local radio station WFCB-LP (100.7 FM) named Ferndale Radio which started airing in 2017.
-Ferndale Radio is a low power FM station that broadcasts from a studio and tower at the Rustbelt Market in Ferndale.
-The radio station is non-profit and managed by volunteers.

-Church Militant used to have their headquarters in Ferndale until they ceased operations.
-Local media/production businesses include M-1 Studios.

-Crime

-The crime rate in Ferndale is relatively neutral.
-Crime is significantly lower than inner communities such as Detroit, Dearborn and Hamtramck, and its neighbors such as Hazel Park, Oak Park and Warren.
-However, other outer communities have a lower crime rate.
-Larceny theft was the most common crime in Ferndale, making up 51.7% of the crime rate.
-Six known homicides have been recorded in Ferndale since 2000; one being in 2001, one in 2005, one in 2007, one in 2008, one in 2009, and one in 2010.
+Government

+Ferndale utilizes the council-manager form of government, and is governed by a city council consisting of a mayor and four council members.
+The city council appoints a city manager, who manages the day-to-day operations of the city.
+The current mayor of Ferndale is Raylon Leaks-May.
+The current city manager is Colleen O'Toole.